aburok/aburok.github.io.hexoblog/source/_posts/Rendering-Asp-Net-Mvc-form-fields-with-helpers-and-HtmlHelper.md

         string.Empty, new { @class = "error" })
 </label>
 ```

+This is code smell because in the name of DRY rule, we should avoid code repeatition.

 Only difference is the name of the field that we want to render.
 This name is taken from the expression passed to each of the functions:
 + `@Html.DisplayNameFor`